sciabarra/Sparkoin/README.md

 It will start in background (omit -d if you want a foreground start):

-- jupyter with toree in port 80
+- jupyter with toree and cql in port 80
 - spark in port 7077 with the UI in port 8180
 - cassandra in port 9042 and 9160
 - kafka in port 9092 with zookeper in port 2818